Here’s what Fortune 500 CISOs need to know when it comes to securing the weakest link in enterprises

 Yoran Sirkis: Enterprises need to identify which of their data is sensitive and confidential and focus on continuous protection for the entire lifetime and lifecycle of the data.
 The data in any type of file must be protected from creation, in motion and at rest.

 Info Security PG: What security prediction would you make for the next 12 months?
 Why?

 Yoran Sirkis: We expect that mobile malware will continue to grow with a sharp increase in attacks against end users.
 At the same time, privacy regulations as they relate to internet security will likely grow too.

 In addition, individuals, not just enterprises, will be looking for ways to protected their communication and data found in email, the cloud and online interactions from known and unknown threats.

-Rake Narang: What three pieces of advice would you give to Fortune 500 CISOs?
+Info Security PG: What three pieces of advice would you give to Fortune 500 CISOs?